The big gap in vaccination rates across the United States worries health professionals | ExBulletin

 He hopes that US regulators will soon give full approval to the vaccine.
 This gives employers, the military, and the medical system a green light to request vaccination.
 “That will make the biggest difference,” Topol said.

-Gale Borel of Plymouth, Massachusetts, said he arrived at Gillette Stadium with her husband on Wednesday and took a second dose, but was initially reluctant.
+Gale Borrell of Plymouth, Massachusetts, said she was initially reluctant to arrive at Gillette Stadium with her husband for a second dose on Wednesday.
 But she said she decided to do it after saying that if she refused the vaccine and made the patient sick, her employer could be held liable.

 Her husband, Tom, did not share her concerns.

 “Everyone I know wants to get over it.
-If this is the way to get over it, this is what we are willing to do,” he said.
+If this is the way to get over it, this is what we are happy to do,” he said.
 “I just want to end this.
-It’s a way we stop wearing masks and a way people stop getting sick.”
+That’s how we stop wearing masks and how people stop getting sick.”

-In Massachusetts, where 62% received at least one dose, there was little resistance to public health orders during the pandemic, state leaders severely restricted rallies and businesses, and authorities such as the state’s Dr. Anthony Fauci.
-We are collecting praise from people.
-Top infectious disease specialists.
+In Massachusetts, 62% have taken at least one dose, there is little resistance to public health orders during a pandemic, state leaders have severely restricted rallies and businesses, and the country’s Anthony Fauci.
+Top infectious disease specialists who have been praised by officials such as PhD.

 Some acknowledge the success of the state’s deep involvement in education and medical care.
 In the Boston area alone, there are dozens of universities, including Harvard University and MIT, and numerous biotechnology companies, including vaccine maker Moderna.

-Nationally, rural counties lag behind urban locations in COVID-19 vaccination efforts, according to an analysis released by the CDC on Tuesday.
-As of April 10, 39% of adults in rural counties had received at least one vaccination in 46% of urban counties. ..
+Nationally, rural counties lag behind urban locations in COVID-19 vaccination efforts, according to an analysis released by the CDC on Tuesday. ..

 According to the CDC, the gap between rural and urban areas exists between women, men, and both young and old.